anrayliu/pyvidplayer2/README.md

 - Play multiple videos in parallel
 - Add multiple subtitles to a video
 - Built in GUI and queue system
-- Support for Pygame, PygameCE, Pyglet, Tkinter, PySide6, PyQT6, and Raylib
+- Support for Pygame, PygameCE, Pyglet, Tkinter, PySide6, PyQT6, Raylib, and wxPython
 - Post process effects
 - Webcam feed
 - Stream videos from Youtube